woosting/turris-notes/howtos/lxc/DEPRICATED/procedure.md

 ## Snapshot the container

-0. TEST DO NOT EXECUTE THIS (SHOULD HAVE BEEN REMOOVED)

 0. Ensure a base snapshot target directory exists: `mkdir /srv/lxc/SNAPSHOTS/`

 1. Stop the container: `lxc-stop -n <containername>`